-Response: There has been no material change to accounting policies in recent years.
+Response: There has been no change to accounting policies over the last two years.

 A-5 Income statement

 Please fill in the following table.
 It requires information concerning all products produced and for the goods under consideration ('goods under consideration' (the goods) is defined in the Glossary of Terms in the appendix to this form).
 You should explain how costs have been allocated.